-A record like ‘Howdilly Doodilly’ is what our ironically unironic, nostalgic-driven, meme-centric society deserves.
-‘Howdilly Doodilly’ is the latest and greatest example of how a gimmick can run dry very, very quickly.
-If you consider yourself a neighborino (note: I have no fucking clue what classifies a person as a “neighborino”), and if you’re a fan of bands that really wear their humour and their satirical nature on not just their sleeves, but their whole damn body, then you may get a good kick out of this record.
-But even then, I would be truly surprised if anyone genuinely loves this release.
-‘Howdilly Doodilly‘, and Okilly Dokilly as a band in general, are really only good for a quick laugh and not much else, I’m afraid.
+A record like ‘Howdilly Doodilly’ is the monster that that our ironically unironic, nostalgic-driven, meme-centric society deserves right now.
+‘Howdilly Doodilly’ is the latest and greatest example of how a gimmick can run dry very quickly.
+If you consider yourself a neighborino, and if you’re a fan of bands that wear their humour and satirical nature on not just their sleeves, but their whole damn body, then you may get a good kick out of this record.
+Even then, I’d be truly surprised if anyone genuinely loves this release.
+‘Howdilly Doodilly‘, and Okilly Dokilly as a band in general, are really only good for a quick laugh and not much else.

 - White Wine Spritzer

 - Panic Room

 - Godspeed Little Doodle